Accommodation and Compliance Series:

 - Interacting with Co-Workers:

-- People with Intellectual Disabilities may have limitations in adaptive skills, such exhibiting appropriate social skills.
+- People with Intellectual Disabilities may have limitations in adaptive skills and exhibiting appropriate social skills like communicating and cooperating with others and maintaining interpersonal relationships.

 - Provide sensitivity training (disability awareness) to all employees